apache/hudi/website/versioned_docs/version-0.13.1/record_payload.md

 One of the core features of Hudi is the ability to incrementally upsert data, deduplicate and merge records on the fly.
 Additionally, users can implement their custom logic to merge the input records with the record on storage.
 Record payload is an abstract representation of a Hudi record that allows the aforementioned capability.
-As we shall see below, Hudi provides out-of-box support for different payloads for different use cases.
+As we shall see below, Hudi provides out-of-the-box support for different payloads for different use cases.
 But, first let us understand how record payload is used in the Hudi upsert path.

 <figure>